-Emotional connection is the feeling that the two of you are connected by an emotion, feeling the same emotion at the same time.
+It is the feeling that the two of you are connected by an emotion, feeling the same emotion at the same time.
 That thing that allows couples to be so in sync that they finish each other’s sentences.

 For example, if they are happy, you feel happy too.
-Not feel “happy for them”, but genuinely feel their happiness.
-If they are sad you are sad too, and not because you know what it feels like to be sad, but because you can feel their sadness and you are sad too.
+Not feel “happy for them”, but genuinely feel their happiness moving through your body.
+If they are sad you are sad too, and not because you know what it feels like to be sad, but because you can feel their sadness moving through your body.

 The connection happens when the other person feels that you feel what they feel.
 You are “connected” by an “emotion” (or set of emotions).

 When communicating emotions, the emotion goes one way, from transmitter to receiver.
 For example, “I am angry at you” or “You disappointed me.”
 The goal is to communicate how you feel.
-Communication is complete whether the receiver acknowledges the emotion or not, whether they respond or not.
+Make them understand that you are angry or disappointed.